The intelligent content supply chain

 This is not static segmentation.
 It is a real-time persona model.

 HCP profiles are maintained in a real-time feature store, enabling millisecond-level content selection decisions.
-Privacy-preserving data clean rooms support secure integration of prescribing data without raw data movement.
+Privacy-preserving data clean rooms enable secure integration of prescribing data without moving raw data.

 The engine selects only from: